tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 ### Building the Front End

-For the user interface testing we can create a new `UserInterfaceContext` which makes use of `Mink` to inspect the user interface.
-Rather than using the provided `Mink` snippets, we just want to use the same features running with the new context.
+For the user interface testing we can create a new `UserInterfaceContext` which makes use of `Mink` to inspect the pages.
+Rather than using the provided `Mink` snippets, we want to use the same features running with the new context.

 In the `UserInterfaceContext` we use Mink to nagivate the site:

 * To test the *List Widgets* feature we simply navigate to `http://devsite/widgets` and check the expected names of the widgets appear on the page.
-* To view the widget, we navigate to the the list widgets page again, then *click* the widget we want to view.
-This is better than creating a URL with an ID in it because we probably don't actually want IDs in the URL, a nice readable URL is much better!
+* To test viewing a widget, we navigate to the the list widgets page again, then *click* the widget we want to view.
+This is better than creating a URL with an ID in it because we probably don't actually want IDs in the URL - a nice readable URL is much better!

-Once we've built the user interface the features pass then we can celebrate our success and demonstrate the feature to the stakeholder.
+Once we've built the user interface and the features pass then we can celebrate our success and demonstrate the feature to the stakeholder.

 The stakeholder is very happy.
-He then announce that he's decided to get someone else to build a mobile application.
-This mobile application wants to be able to view and list widgets as well and we have to build RESTful API for the mobile app to connect to.
-No problem, we can create a new `ApiContext` and make the same features pass again again - or can we?
+They then announce that they've decided to get someone else to build a mobile application.
+This mobile application wants to be able to view and list widgets as well.
+We now have to build a RESTful API for the mobile app to connect to.
+No problem, we can create a new `ApiContext` and make the same features pass again - or can we?

 ### The API Features